AntonRize/WILL/relativistic-foundations.md

 ### How Motion and Time Are Just Two Sides of the Same Thing

 Imagine all possible states of movement as points around a perfect circle.
 The *radius* of this circle is the fastest possible speed in the universe — the universal “speed of change” (*c*).
-Every moving object is like a pointer from the center of the circle to some spot on its edge.
+State of every moving object is like a pointer from the center of the circle to some spot on its edge.

 - **Movement:** How fast something moves through space is just “how much” of that pointer is aimed sideways around the circle.
 The faster it goes, the more it “leans” into space, and the less is left “pointing” upward — toward time.